EmpPowiUDE/NovalandGuide/docs/source/Heroku.rst

 Papertrail
 ==========================
+Papertrail is a great tool that you can use to manage logs for your applications.
-Papertrail is a powerful log management solution that helps developers keep their applications running smoothly.
-With Papertrail's central log management, developers can easily find and fix issues without having to sift through multiple log sources.
+With Papertrail's centralized log management, you can easily find and fix issues without having to search through multiple log sources.
-With Papertrail, you can quickly and easily see all of your Heroku logs in one place.
+Using Papertrail, you can quickly and conveniently view all of your Heroku logs in one place.
-No more logging into multiple systems just to find what you need - Papertrail has got you covered.
+This means I no longer have to log into multiple systems just to find the information you need - Papertrail has got me covered.

 Here are just a few of the great features you'll get with Papertrail on Heroku: